In this guide

-Need to use your laptop or a Wi-Fi tablet for internet access but don’t have a mobile broadband dongle to hand?
-Don’t fret: you can use any relatively modern Android device as a Wi-Fi dongle in just a few clicks.
+Need to use your laptop or a Wi-Fi tablet for internet access, but there's no mobile broadband dongle or Wi-Fi network to hand?
+Don’t fret: you can turn any relatively modern Android device into a mobile Wi-Fi dongle in just a few clicks.

 Android has supported the sharing of a mobile data connection through ‘tethering’ for some time, and with the newer versions of the operating system it’s even easier to achieve by utilising the Wi-Fi hotspot feature.

-Tethering is where a mobile device shares its internet connection, either wired or wirelessly.
-This means you only need one mobile data enabled tablet or smartphone, and one SIM, to get other devices online.
+Tethering is where a mobile device shares its internet connection, either wired through a USB connection or wirelessly over Bluetooth.
+This means you only need one tablet or smartphone and one SIM to get other devices online.

-Before you do this check with your network operator as not all networks or plans expressly permit tethering.
+We'll show you how to tether in just a second, but before going any further it's important to check with your network operator, because not all networks or plans expressly permit mobile tethering.
 It will probably work anyway (unless, like US network AT&T, they have removed the option from Android) but if they catch on you could be hit with an additional charge.

-If you think you’re likely to want to use tethering regularly you should ask about a deal that includes tethering, or see if your provider offers a tethering add-on.
+If tethering is going to be used regularly you should ask about a deal that includes data for tethering, or find out if the provider offers a mobile tethering add-on.

-Also keep in mind that it’s a lot easier to use a greater amount of data from a laptop than you might just using the mobile connection on a smartphone or tablet.
-Full blown computers are more likely to have large updates occur in the background and you're perhaps more likely to do data-intensive tasks like downloading big files.
+Also keep in mind that it’s a lot easier to use a large amount of data on a laptop.
+Full blown computers are more likely to have big software updates occur in the background, and you're perhaps more likely to do data-intensive tasks like downloading files.
 Unless you’ve got an unlimited data allowance or don’t mind paying for additional usage keep a close eye on it, particularly if you’re sharing the tethered connection.

 How to tether an Android smartphone or tablet using Wi-Fi

-For this guide we used a Nexus 5 running Android 5.1.1 (Lollipop).
+To show you how to go about tethering your Android phone, we used a Nexus 5 running Android 5.1.1 (Lollipop).
+All you need beyond your phone is a USB lead (if you want to connect via USB); alternatively you can connect via Bluetooth.
 Due to differences between the various versions of Android you may find the exact naming, order and types of settings vary on your device.
 Some of you may also have additional options, particularly on devices from manufacturers such as Samsung where the user interface is often heavily modified.
 Generally though you'll find everything you need under the network settings section.

-Those of you running Android Lollipop will also find you can quickly enable and disable the hotspot function using the quick settings in the notification drawer.
+Those of you running Android Lollipop or later will also find you can quickly enable and disable the hotspot function using the quick settings in the notification drawer.

 On your Android device navigate to Settings > Wireless & networks > More > Tethering & portable hotspot.